mitdbg/datascienceclass/spring_2022/lab_1/README.md

 dtype: float64
 ```

 Now let's find the length of the longest movies in each year.
-We'll first select the columns we want, then group rows by year, and compute the max over the groups
+We'll first select the columns we want, then group rows by year, and compute the max over the groups:

 ```py
 >>> tmp = titles[["premiered", "runtime_minutes"]]